 Layer-Specific fMRI

 We are working to improve the spatial resolution and specificity of fMRI so that it is possible to distinguish neural activity changes across cortical layers.
-This should have some more text and a few representative figures.

 Selected Publications